Prior Learning Assessment & Recognition

 We are located in the Student Services department on the second floor of Heritage Hall.

-International transcript evaluation for admission
+International document assessment for admission

-Students can apply for transfer credit from previous post-secondary education (University/College) courses or related work experience.
+Students can apply for transfer credit from previous post-secondary education (university/college) courses or related work experience.
 This assessment service is offered to all SAIT students.
 You may use this assessment service if you are a current student registered in a full-time or part-time credit program.

 The following options are available for course credit: